mhannum72/mylunch/README.md

 todo
 ====

+* Ok .. no hacking nginx.
+I just need to create a picture and/or thumb server.
+  The 99 cent solution for this is to symlink a 'published' directory for images .. the 'published' photos would be handled by nginx, and the unpublished photos will be handled by node.js still ..

+* Hack nginx to serve up my photos the way that I want to.
+This is difficult because nginx should be aware of the user that is making the request ..

 * If I detect that the network connection is slow for either the picturegrid thumbnail case, or the showattributes case, print a message telling the user 'waiting for pictures to load'.